Sweden's Kinnevik to distribute $6.6 billion Zalando stake to shareholders

-STOCKHOLM (Reuters) - Kinnevik plans to distribute its stake worth 55 billion crowns ($6.63 billion) in German online fashion group Zalando to shareholders, the Swedish investment firm said on Wednesday.
+STOCKHOLM (Reuters) - Swedish investment firm Kinnevik plans to distribute its stake in German online fashion group Zalando, worth 55 billion crowns ($6.6 billion), to its shareholders.

-Kinnevik, which has investments ranging from online food retailers to digital healthcare and payment services, said the distribution would be made to its shareholders through an automatic share redemption programme.
+Kinnevik said on Wednesday the transfer would allow it to focus on younger, unlisted companies and its core investments in online food and digital healthcare and payments companies.

-Kinnevik’s stake of 54 million shares represents 21% of total shares outstanding in Zalando.
+The Swedish firm’s stake of 54 million shares represents 21% of total outstanding shares in Zalando.

-Shares in the German online fashion giant fell 6.2% in Wednesday’s early trade, while Kinnevik dropped 3.0%.
+Shares in the German online fashion giant, which have doubled in the past year, fell 5.2% in early trade, while Kinnevik’s dropped 3.4%.

 Kinnevik’s shares have surged more than 200% from lows in March, with many of its holdings seeing rapid growth in the midst of the pandemic, helped by the portfolio’s focus on digital businesses.

-The proposal to distribute Zalando will be submitted at Kinnevik’s annual shareholder meeting on April 29, and is expected to be finalised during the second quarter.
+“In 3-4 months we have seen things that we thought would take maybe 3-4 years.
+That is something that caught us by surprise.”

-“The investment in Zalando has been instrumental in establishing Kinnevik as the leading listed European growth investor in tech-enabled businesses,” Kinnevik Chief Executive Georgi Ganev said in a statement.
+Founded in Berlin in 2008, Zalando has grown rapidly to become Europe’s biggest online-only fashion retailer.
+Kinnevik first invested in the company in 2010.

-The Swedish firm said shareholders representing an aggregate 30% of shares and 50% of votes had expressed support for the distribution and confirmed their intention to back the proposal at the shareholder meeting.
+The proposal to distribute the Zalando stake will be submitted at Kinnevik’s annual shareholder meeting on April 29, and is expected to be finalised during the second quarter.

-Zalando Co-Chief Executive Rubin Ritter said: “Especially in the early days of Zalando, Kinnevik’s decisive support and willingness to invest and take big risks to follow a long-term conviction has made a significant difference.”
+The Swedish firm said shareholders representing an aggregate 30% of shares and 50% of votes had expressed support for the distribution and confirmed their intention to back the proposal.

 ($1 = 8.3083 Swedish crowns)

-Reporting by Johannes Hellstrom and Helena Soderpalm; Editing by Krishna Chandra Eluri and Edmund Blair
+Reporting by Johannes Hellstrom and Helena Soderpalm; additional reporting by Emma Thomasson, Editing by Edmund Blair and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.